pmassey191/DataMining/Collaborative/Homework2.md

 <sup>1</sup> In order to account for random variation in the data
 depending on how we split it, we use k-fold cross-validation which takes k number (in this case, k=10) train/test splits and allows us to examine the average error over each split.
+All data is standardized so that KNN can appropriately measure distance based on standard deviation rather than the arbitrary units of the covariates.

 <sup>2</sup> The complete model is `price` regressed on `lotSize`,
 `age`, `landValue`, `livingArea`, `bedrooms`, `fireplaces`, `bathrooms`,